-- (I) Rules for Competition - (A) Hockey Canada rules shall be followed including the rules specific to female hockey. - (B) The OWHA Executive Committee may amend Hockey Canada rules to be more restrictive in nature. - (C) Leagues and/or Associations may amend Hockey Canada and/or OWHA rules to be more restrictive in nature. - (D) Teams may only play against OWHA registered teams unless sanction is received from the OWHA.
+(I) Rules for Competition

+- (A) Hockey Canada rules shall be followed including the rules specific to female hockey. - (B) The OWHA Executive Committee may amend Hockey Canada rules to be more restrictive in nature. - (C) Leagues and/or Associations may amend Hockey Canada and/or OWHA rules to be more restrictive in nature. - (D) Teams may only play against OWHA registered teams unless sanction is received from the OWHA.
 A written request for sanction must be submitted to the Executive Committee at least ten (10) days prior to the event.
 No OWHA team will be permitted to play any female Ontario hockey team that is not registered with the OWHA.
 Failure to comply will result in sanctions.

-NOTE: In (D) above, the first two times the word "sanction" is used refer to a request for approval - "sanction" is used refer to a request for approval.
-The last rime the word "sanction" is used refers to a consequence. - (E) All game sheets for registered competitive teams must record the OWHA TEAM NUMBERS and be signed by all team members, prior to participating in a game.
+NOTE: In (D) above, the first two times the word "sanction" is used refer to a request for approval.
+The last time the word "sanction" is used refers to a consequence.

+- (E) All game sheets for registered competitive teams must record the OWHA TEAM NUMBERS and be signed by all team members, prior to participating in a game.
 In the case of house league teams, all game sheets will list the team members and will be signed by one of the coaching staff to verify eligibility. - (F) All OWHA teams must use the official OWHA game sheets. - (G) The OWHA recommends that OWHA teams encourage the practice-to-game ratio as 2 to 1.